Skip to main content

 By Stephen C. Schultz

-When teenagers start to struggle, the first thing to go are the relationships they have with parents, teachers, church leaders and other responsible adults in their lives.
-They tend to push those people away who really care the most.
+When teenagers start to struggle, the first thing to suffer is their relationships with parents, teachers, church leaders, and other responsible adults in their lives.
+They often push away the very people who care about them the most.

-Teens will gravitate toward "friends" who they think "understand" them.
-They will often seek comfort, attention, entertainment and excitement from those who also rationalize their attitudes and behavior.
-There tends to be "Group Think" and a false sense of emotional security when teens are "Hanging" with like minded teens.
+During this time, teens may gravitate toward "friends" who they believe truly "understand" them.
+They frequently seek comfort, attention, entertainment, and excitement from peers who validate their attitudes and behaviors, even when those behaviors are unhealthy.
+This can lead to "groupthink" and a false sense of emotional security, especially when they spend time exclusively with like-minded individuals.

 Comments